software-architecture-guild/katas-2025/README.md

 - **Baseline Performance Metrics**: Establish a benchmark for current expert grading accuracy and consistency to compare against future performance.
 - **Quality Audits**: Regular reviews of expert grading accuracy to identify inconsistencies, ensure adherence to defined evaluation criteria, and identify those needing additional training or recalibration.

-By establishing a rigorous quality control process, we ensure that all future system enhancements are backed by empirical data, improve expert grading accuracy, and uphold the credibility of our certification program.
+By establishing a rigorous quality control process, we ensure that empirical data back all future system enhancements, improve expert grading accuracy, and uphold the credibility of our certification program.

 ### [ADR 5: Measure Validation Time to Assess AI Effectiveness](adrs/adr-5-performance-control.md)

 To assess AI effectiveness in validation processes, the following measures will be implemented:

-- **Track Expert Validation Time**: We assume that expert validation time tracking is already in place.
+- **Track Expert Validation Time**: We assume expert validation time tracking is already in place.
 If not, it should be implemented to measure how long experts spend grading each submission.
 - **Establish Baseline Metrics**: Capture pre-automation validation times to compare against AI-assisted workflows.
 - **Monitor AI Impact on Efficiency**: Regularly evaluate whether AI reduces validation time while maintaining grading quality.
-- **Optimize Processes Based on Data**: Use time measurement insights to refine AI models and improve overall efficiency.
+- **Optimize Processes Based on Data**: Use time measurement insights to refine AI models and improve efficiency.

 By measuring validation time, we establish a concrete framework for assessing AI effectiveness, ensuring automation leads to real efficiency gains without compromising grading quality.